LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 JSV: Yes.

-But, as a Symbolist painting, it actually goes beyond simply alluding to the Crucifixion.
+And, as a Symbolist painting, it actually goes beyond simply alluding to the Crucifixion.
 I meant to present here both an allegory of a basic tenet in Christian philosophy and a critique of many Christians' views of Christianity that seem to go against that very philosophy they tout to be followers of.

 MA: An allegory and a critique.
 Hm.
 At the same time?
 Go ahead.

 JSV: Okay.
 Here's how I would enumerate the details of my Symbolist composition.
-We'll talk about the visual argument embedded in those details as we go along, if there are already arguments to be seen.
+We'll talk about the visual argument embedded in those details as we go along, when there are already arguments to be seen.

 First, the crossing asphalt roads depicting a black cross.